-During an extreme volatility event, IOSCO believes that market participants and, if appropriate, the public should have sufficient information about the triggering of a volatility control mechanism.
-Specifically, market participants should be aware of the event and be provided the opportunity to add or remove liquidity and adjust booked orders as this should assist the return to a fair and efficient market.
+In an extreme volatility event, IOSCO believes that market participants and if appropriate, the public should have sufficient information about the triggering of a volatility control mechanism.
+Specifically, market participants should be aware of the event and be provided the opportunity to add or remove liquidity and adjust booked orders when the market resumes as this should assist the return to normal market conditions.